srilakshmikanthanp/libfiglet/README.md

 ### Project Scope

-This Project was only can use With ASCII Characters and it currently does not support Unicode Characters (at least flf font parser).
+This Project currently only works With ASCII Characters and it currently does not support Unicode Characters (at least flf font parser).

 ### Installation